-The goal is to work collaboratively among the levels of League with consistent messages and strategies.
+The goal is to work collaboratively among the levels of League with consistent messages and strategies to ensure we are speaking with one voice.
 Effective advocacy efforts on national issues depend on a partnership at all League levels - lobbying in Washington and constituent lobbying at home.
 This one-two punch reinforces the League's impact in influencing national and state legislation.